 “One of the most frustrating experiences of long-haul patients is finding medical care: Doctors sometimes dismiss their symptoms or have no idea how to treat them.
 For doctors themselves who have long-term symptoms, the experience has been eye-opening.” – The Wall Street Journal

-Health coaches can step in and bridge the communication gap between the practitioner and patient, offering support and education alongside the doctor’s plan of care, in order to create long-term change.
+Health coaches can step in and bridge the communication gap between the practitioner and patient, offering support and education alongside the doctor’s plan of care, to create long-term change.
 This supportive relationship, facilitated by the health coach, can be a crucial element for those struggling with lingering symptoms.

 The Future of Health Insurance Reimbursement

-Dr. Cheng Ruan, Founder of the Texas Center for Lifestyle Medicine, shared during our Insights Into The Future of Health Coaching Symposium earlier in October that as the industry grows, the Current Procedural Terminology (CPT) codes are also evolving—driven in part by the rise of coaching as a mainstream component of quality, effective healthcare.
+Dr. Cheng Ruan, Founder of the Texas Center for Lifestyle Medicine, shared during our Insights Into The Future of Health Coaching Symposium in October 2020 that as the industry grows, the Current Procedural Terminology (CPT) codes are also evolving—driven in part by the rise of coaching as a mainstream component of quality, effective healthcare.

 Health coaches are demonstrating their value in the healthcare system, helping to create a new type of work flow within the medical practice.